HL7NZ/nhi/input/pagecontent/createPatient.md

 #### Create Patient - Deceased date rules
+* A deceased date can only be added by an authorised agency
 * If present, a [deceased date](/StructureDefinition-NhiPatient-definitions.html#Patient.deceased[x]) must be on or after birthdate, and not a future date
 * deceased date must be a complete date and formatted either;
   * YYYYMMDD - DOD less than or equal to the current date;